Restoring the Native Prairie

 Follow Along with our Progress!

 Removal of non-native vegetation began in mid-November 2018.
-Using large machinery, all non-native trees and shrubs were removed in order to prep the site for native plantings in the spring of 2019.
+Using large machinery, all non-native trees and shrubs were removed in order to prep the site for native plantings in 2020.